elmot/clion-iar-stm32f3-stub/Readme.md

 # Preface

 We use STM32CubeMX because it’s very easy to use and provides HAL and startup code.
-If you do not use an STM32 or want to use STM32CubeMX just skip to the Clion Toolchains Settings stage and write your own startup code.
+If you do not use an STM32 or want to use STM32CubeMX just skip the Create a Project stage and write your own startup code.

 # Prerequisites

-* CLion 2021.3+
+* CLion 2022.2.3
-* Stm32CubeMX 6.3.0+
+* Stm32CubeMX 6.6.1
-* CMake 3.22.0+
+* CMake 3.24.2
-* IAR Embedded WorkBench for ARM 9.10+ (with license)
+* IAR Embedded Workbench for ARM 9.30.1 (with license)
 * STM32F3-Discovery
 * OpenOCD

-# Create A Project
+# Create a Project

 Start Stm32CubeMX, open board selector, STM32F3-Discovery, and create the project.
 Important changes: